ElongatedMetroid/NateNoNameSOFT.github.io/index.md

 * * *

-To download vannila chat please visit its [official page](./pages/vanilla-chat.php).
+To download vannila chat please visit its [official website](noname.minecraftr.us).
 Vannila Chat is cross platform thanks to cmake, but it works best on linux as that is what was in mind while creating it.